There are a fair number of new ramen restaurants in Singapore, but this should stand out a little more, especially for prawn ramen lovers.

-Make your oishii food wishes come true at Menya Kanae, as this is a café-by-day, Izakaya-by-night dual concept eatery.
-And it specialises in rich prawn broth ramen, which is not that commonly found in Singapore.
+Make your oishii food wishes come true, as Menya Kanae specialises in rich prawn broth ramen, which is not that commonly found in Singapore.

 With a Japanese-style café and ramen bar in a one place, you can have your Karaage Waffles and Ebi Sando (prawn sandwich) or even classic Hokkaido Miso Ramen, depending on what you are feeling that day.